 💡 Example: A small AgTech startup in Ontario, incorporated as a CCPC, can claim both federal and provincial SR&ED credits, even if they haven’t yet turned a profit.

-To qualify, your work must meet two core criteria:
+To qualify for SR&ED tax credits, your project must meet two main criteria:

 🔹 The “Why” Requirement – Are You Advancing Scientific or Technological Knowledge?